 Qaanaaq is the northernmost town in Greenland.
 A young village established in 1953, Qaanaaq is mainly a town of hunters and trappers.
-Nordregio’s researcher Leneisja Jungsberg spent three weeks in February in Qaannaaq conducting fieldwork to understand social impacts from permafrost thaw as part of the EU funded Nunataryuk project.
+Nordregio’s researcher Leneisja Jungsberg spent three weeks in February in Qaanaaq conducting fieldwork to understand social impacts from permafrost thaw as part of the EU funded Nunataryuk project.

 Most human activity in the Arctic takes place along permafrost coasts and these coasts have become one of the most dynamic ecosystems on Earth due to climate change.